ironbar/orangutan/reports/03_Data_Preparation.md

 ### 8. Object Permanence
 > Many animals seem to understand that when an object goes out of sight it still exists.
 This is a property of our world, and of our environment, but is not necessarily respected by many AI systems.
 There are many simple interactions that aren't possible without understanding object permanence and it will be interesting to see how this can be encoded into AI systems.

+[Video](https://www.youtube.com/watch?v=uPGTr2NOXCI) of object permanence teset on dog.
+Another [test](https://www.youtube.com/watch?v=-gWJrZ7MHpY) on a baby.

+If I understand correctly to test object permanence we have first see the food and next it has to be hidden.
+One way to do this is to use transparent walls as window.
+This way the agent can see that the object is inside and needs to navigate inside the building to gather it even when it does not see the goal anymore.

+Maybe a moving goal could push and hide another goal, I have to test if this is possible.

+However I'm not sure if in the context of the arena this is different to doing a complete exploration of the arena.
+And doing a complete exploration is necessary to ensure that the maximum goal is achieved.

 ### 9. Advanced Preferences
 >This category tests the agent's ability to make more complex decisions to ensure it gets the highest possible reward.
 Expect tests with choices that lead to different achievable rewards.